abdorrahmani/CryptoLens/README.md

 ### Interactive Menu
 The program will present you with an interactive menu:
-1. Choose an encryption method (1-4)
+1. Choose an encryption method (1-5)
 2. Enter your text
 3. View the detailed encryption process and explanation
 4. See the final result

+### Key Storage
+- Encryption keys are stored in the `keys` directory in the project root
+- RSA keys are stored as PEM files
+- AES keys are stored as binary files
+- The `keys` directory is automatically created on first run
+- Keys are securely stored with appropriate file permissions

 ### Example Output
 ```